 Kate Pruitt is a multimedia artist making ceramic objects, sensory environments, and sculptural videos.
 Through touch, temperature, language, and movement, her work seeks out a playful somatic space, where slipperiness reigns and the boundaries of self soften.

-After earning her BA in Art & Art History from Stanford University, Kate spent several years working as a freelance writer, editor, and art director in the Bay Area.
-She earned an MFA in Studio Art at Mills College in 2017, where she was awarded the Jay DeFeo MFA Prize for her thesis exhibition, “Touch Language”.
+Born in NH, Kate received her BA in Art & Art History from Stanford University and her MFA in Studio Art at Mills College, where she was awarded the Jay DeFeo MFA Prize for her thesis exhibition, “Touch Language”.
 Her work has been exhibited at venues throughout the Bay Area, including Underline Gallery in Berkeley, Royal Nonesuch Gallery and Blankspace Gallery in Oakland, and Little Paper Planes in San Francisco.